slopezpereyra/EEG-artifacts/README.md

 low_res < lower.res(tenth_min_data, 20)
 ```

 defines two new data sets.
-The first contains the raw tenth minute of the record; the latter, that same timespan with a resolution such that $5$ entries (instead of a hundred) make up a second.
+The first contains the raw tenth minute of the record; the latter contains that same timespan with a resolution such that $5$ entries (instead of a hundred) make up a second.
 If we plot the F3-A2 channel of both sets, the difference is evident.

 ![Full resolution](https://i.ibb.co/PgP1S3P/plot.png)